Tuesday, March 4, 2014

 (c) Is not reckoned or given to him.

-4:6 5 Even as David also describeth the blessedness of the man, unto whom God imputeth righteousness without works,
+(d) That makes him who is wicked in himself to be just in Christ.4:6 5 Even as David also describeth the blessedness of the man, unto whom God imputeth righteousness without works,

-4:9 6 [Cometh] this e blessedness then upon the circumcision [only], or upon the uncircumcision also? for we say that faith was reckoned to Abraham for righteousness.
+(5) Another proof of the same confirmation: David puts blessedness as a part of the free pardon of sins, and therefore justification also.4:9 6 [Cometh] this e blessedness then upon the circumcision [only], or upon the uncircumcision also? for we say that faith was reckoned to Abraham for righteousness.

 (e) This saying of David, in which he pronounces them as blessed.

 (7) He proves that it belongs to the uncircumcised (for there was no doubt of the circumcised) in this way: Abraham was justified in uncircumcision, therefore this justification belongs also to the uncircumcised.
-Nay, it does not belong to the circumcised, in respect of the circumcision, much less are the uncircumcised shut out from it because of their uncircumcision.
+Nay, it does not belong to the circumcised, in respect of the circumcision, much less are the uncircumcised shut out from it because of their uncircumcision.4:11 8 And he received the f sign of circumcision, a g seal of the righteousness of the faith which [he had yet] being uncircumcised: 9 that he might be the father of all them that believe, though they be not circumcised; that righteousness might be imputed unto them also:

 (f) Circumcision, which is a sign: as we say the "ordinance of baptism", for "baptism", which is a ordinance.